Home » Why Would You Settle for a Difficult Marriage?

 Or, are you in a marriage that you call difficult when in reality it is an abusive relationship and you need to know the difference?

 God created marriage in the Garden of Eden before there was even sin in the world.
 He created it because “it was not good for man to be alone.”
 That word “alone” in Hebrew means separated, isolated, by himself, like a tree limb separated from a tree.
-So it was not good for man to be isolated and therefore God created man’s wife so that the two of them could be “joined together.”
+So it was not good for a man to be by himself.
+Therefore God created for the man a wife so that the two of them would “join together.”

 Marriage was created to be a beautiful thing between a man and woman.
-It was created by God to be a bond of oneness He calls “One Flesh.”
+God created it as a bond of oneness He calls “One Flesh.”
 (Genesis 1:26-28, 2:18,21-25)

-If you have been willing to live the rest of your life in a difficult marriage without doing anything about it, its time for a change.
+If you have been willing to live the rest of your life in a difficult marriage without doing anything about it, it’s time for a change.
 You need it, your spouse needs it, the people around you need it, and the Kingdom of God needs it.
 It’s time for your marriage to be everything God created it to be.

 Question: